itzzhashtag/Spotify-Art-Display/README.md

 ### 6. Authorize

 Complete Spotify authorization during the initial setup.
+Copy the code from the Serial Monitor and paste it in chrome where the Spotify is logged in.
+Authorize and then the screen will show blank.
+Dont Panic thats what we want.
+Copy the code after "http://127.0.0.1:8888/callback" and paste in the Serial monitor.

 Once authentication is complete, the device can operate as a standalone wall clock and Spotify display.